-- 1 year: take 101, 102 and 200 (satisfy requirement only) or 201 (majors and minors) in sequential order - 2 years: take 102 and 200 (satisfy requirement only) or 201 (majors and minors) in sequential order - 3 years: take either 200 (satisfy requirement only) or 201 (majors and minors) - 4 years: take any course numbered 301-308
+- I year: take 101, 102 and 200 (satisfy requirement only) or 201 (majors and minors) in sequential order - 2 years: take 102 and 200 (satisfy requirement only) or 201 (majors and minors) in sequential order - 3 years: take either 200 (satisfy requirement only) or 201 (majors and minors) - 4 years: take any course numbered 301-308

 Students are strongly encouraged to complete the requirement during the freshman or sophomore year.
-Students who have not studied their second language for two or more years should consult with the MCLL department chair regarding appropriate placement.
+Students who have not studied their second language for two or more years should consult with the MCLL Chair regarding appropriate placement.

-The Bachelor of Arts degree in general foreign languages may be taken with a major in classical studies, French, German, or Spanish.
+The Bachelor of Arts degree in foreign languages and literatures may be taken with a major in classical studies, French, German, or Spanish.